Close Menu

 4. Can I file my taxes for free?

-Yes, the IRS offers the Direct File pilot program in 12 states, allowing taxpayers to file their returns online at no cost.
-Additionally, many tax software providers offer free filing options for simple returns.
-Check eligibility requirements to see if you qualify.
+Yes, the IRS has a Direct File pilot program in 12 states, so you can file your taxes online for free.
+Many tax software companies also offer free filing for simple returns.
+Check if you qualify for these options.

 Previous ArticleHow to Choose the Right Tax Software for Your Tax Situation